fedang/fedang.net/content/misc/memfrob/index.md

 Javascript support is required by this tool
 </noscript>

-Enter what you want to frobnicate below.
+Enter what you want to frobnicate below:

 <div class="app">
     <textarea id="input" rows="8"></textarea>